cheapest places in new york to live

 Port Byron

-Number 6, Port Byron, a small village in Cayuga County, boasts a median home value of $86,300 and a median household income of $54,318, known for its historical significance as a former Keyport on the Erie Canal, offering easy access to multiple cities like Syracuse, Rochester, Oswego, and Lake Ontario.
+Number six brings us to Port Byron, a small village in Cayuga County, offering a median home value of $86,300 and a median household income of $54,318.
+Located near I-90 and Highway 31, Port Byron provides easy access to major cities and ranks among the best places for family life.

 Hornell